Mother’s Day is right around the corner, and many of you are still searching for that perfect Mother’s Day gift.

 This is known as sentimental value, and it’s a very real and valuable thing.

-For instance, I (Tawnya) have a small stuffed mouse that my grandma gave to me many years ago.
+For instance, I have a small stuffed mouse that my grandma gave to me many years ago.
 I also have a Hawaiian shirt of hers in my closet.
-I will never part with these things, because my grandma passed away many years ago from lung cancer and these are the only objects I have that connect me to her.
+I will never part with these things because my grandma passed away many years ago from lung cancer, and these are the only objects I have that connect me to her.
 Everything else is in my memories.

-If you want another example, I (Sebastian) have a gold chain my mother gave me many years ago.
+If you want another example, I have a gold chain my mother gave me many years ago.
 Normally it’s kept safe in my room, but when I miss my mom or am struggling with my emotions, I’ll wear it so she can be close to me.
-Like Tawnya, this is one of the only objects I have connecting me to her, while the rest are in my memories.
+This is one of the only objects I have connecting me to her, while the rest are in my memories.

 These are examples of strong emotional ties to objects because of who they represent.
 In these cases, placing value on objects is more than permissible.